Wytamma/beastiary/docs/tutorial/remote-beastiary.md

 One of the main use cases of beastiary is accessing files on a remote server e.g. a high performance computer (HPC).
 Here we walk though the process of running beastiary on the University of Melbourne's HPC Spartan (although these steps apply to any remote server).
-This assumes beastiary is already installed on the remote server (e.g. `pip3 --user install beastiary`).
+This assumes beastiary is already installed on the remote server (e.g. `module load python/3.8.6 && pip3 --user install beastiary`).

 ## SSH tunnel